prakashmadai10/ArcGIS-Online-Enable-Bulk-Export-Extract-on-Hosted-Feature-Layers-Views/README.md

-# ArcGIS Online – Bulk Export Enabler for Hosted Layers
+# ArcGIS Online – Bulk Export Enabler for Hosted Layers Automation

-### 🔹 Automate enabling “Allow others to export to different formats” across ArcGIS Online layers

-This Python tool automates toggling the **“Allow others to export to different formats”** setting across multiple hosted feature layers and hosted views in ArcGIS Online or ArcGIS Enterprise.
+This Python tool automates toggling the **“Allow others to export to different formats”** setting across multiple hosted feature layers and hosted views in ArcGIS Online.
 It is especially useful in **distributed collaboration environments** and **ArcGIS Hub / Open Data portals** where layers must be exportable in formats like CSV, Shapefile, GeoJSON, FileGDB, Excel, and more.

 ---